 - Hosiery is a must, even in summer

 - No suit?
-A black, knee-length skirt and a conservative blouse or sweater set is the next best outfit.
+A black, skirt or dress slacks and a conservative blouse or sweater-set is the next best outfit.

 Tips for Men

 - A two- or three-button dark (navy, black, gray) suit

 - Solid color (white or another neutral color) long-sleeved shirt

 - Conservative tie (solid, stripe or small pattern)